G-Node/g-node-portal/source/key_functions/data_api/principles.rst

 Request and Response
 --------------------

 All operations are made using HTTP requests with JSON as a main request and response format.
 The API supports GET, POST and DELETE request types.
-POST requests are used to create or update RESTful objects, in short, the following matrix summarizes which example URLs you should use to request a certain operation:
+Generally, GET requests are used to query objects and related data, POST requests create or update RESTful objects, DELETE requests move objects to the archive.
+Specifically, the following matrix summarizes which example URLs you should use to request a certain operation:

 .. image:: ../../_static/api_principles_crud.svg
     :align: center